CHILDREN SUPPORT SERVICES

-- Art Therapy Support Group: Provide space for children to express experience and emotions through art therapy in group setting.
-Open for children currently seeing therapists and on wait list.
+- Art Therapy Support Group: Provide space for children to express experience and emotions through art therapy in a group setting.
+Open for children currently seeing therapists and on the waitlist.

 Individual counseling and advocacy sessions are made available to children ages 4-17 in the Emergency Shelter and Outreach programs.
 By utilizing a variety of play and art enrichment activities, Child Advocates provide children individual counseling to assist them with their past experiences, learn to positively express their feelings, understand the dynamics of healthy relationships and ultimately recognize and implement non-violent behaviors in their day-to-day lives.